-The Offshore Peru Conditioned Well Data Package and Well Atlas comprises of 40 exploration/appraisal conditioned wells which have been selected across five offshore Peru basins to form a well post-drilling analysis to complement the seismic database and a well atlas for 25 wells.
+The Offshore Peru Conditioned Well Data Package and Well Atlas comprises of 312 wells of which 43 exploration/appraisal conditioned wells have been selected across five offshore Peru basins to form a well post-drilling analysis to complement the seismic database and a well atlas for 27 wells.
 Petroleum systems elements have been analysed for each well allowing for an evaluation of: reservoir, seal, and charge presence/absence and effectiveness.
 Key horizons have been mapped using Searcher’s rectified seismic database allowing structural interpretation of each well and its integrity post drill.

 The detailed risk assessment includes, a location map, TWT/Depth map and a composite log display is provided showing the conditioned well logs at reservoir level.
 The modern Well Atlas delivers a catalogue of well results with annotated reasons for failure for each dry hole and test and production results provided for each successful well.

 Offshore Peru already has a proven prolific oil play and prospectivity within multiple basins containing both thick reservoir seal pairs and a rich array of structural traps, yet offshore Peru remains dramatically under-explored.
 Hydrocarbon fields both on and offshore along the north coast in the Tumbes-Progreso and Talara extensional basins currently contribute over 1.8 billion barrels of domestic oil production.
 To the south of these producing fields lie 5 additional offshore basins where little to no exploration activity has been undertaken to date.